-The mausoleum in neo-Gothic style has been established as gravesite for the family of Archduke John of Austria.
+The neo-Gothic mausoleum was built as the burial place for the family of Archduke Johann of Austria.

 Image gallery: Mausoleum at Scena

 video : A day in Scena

 video : Scena

 At the west end of the church hill in Scena, an artificial terrace has been established and one of the oldest and greatest sacred buildings in neo-Gothic style has been constructed: the Scena mausoleum.
 The mausoleum and the Thurnerhof farm belong to the property of Scena Castle.

 The sacred building was established between 1860 and 1869 by the Viennese architect Prof. Moritz Wappler as gravesite for the family of Archduke John of Austria (Erzherzog Johann, in German).
 10 years after his death in Graz, in 1869, Archduke John, who already bought and restored Scena Castle and was a deep admirer of Tyrol, was brought to Scena and buried in the mausoleum.